briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

     the school is being conducted on the parcel of real property at the time a criminal offense is committed.

-52. _(zz)_ “Standard Pharmaceutical Reference Manual.”
+52. _(zz)_ "Standard Pharmaceutical Reference Manual."
 The current edition, with cumulative changes if any, of references that are approved by the State Board of Pharmacy.

-53. _(aaa)_ “Unit dose.”
+53. _(aaa)_ "Unit dose."
 An amount or unit or a compound, mixture or preparation containing a controlled substance that is separately identifiable and in a form that indicates that it is the amount or unit by which the controlled substance is separately administered to or taken by an individual.

-54. _(bbb)_ “Wholesaler.”
+54. _(bbb)_ "Wholesaler."
 Has the same meaning as in Ohio R.C.
 3719.01.
 (ORC 2925.01)

 ## 513.02   Gift of marihuana